kanaria007/saas-architecture-review-navigator/docs/categories/data/normalization-balance.md

 ---

-## ⚖️ This Isn’t About Rules.
-It’s About Tradeoffs.
+## 🔍 What This Perspective Covers

+This isn’t about rules.
+It’s about tradeoffs.

 Normalization isn’t “correct.”
 Denormalization isn’t “fast.”